 The post is exempt from the provisions of section 4(2) of the Rehabilitation of Offenders Act 1974 by virtue of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
-Applicants are, therefore, not entitled to withhold information about convictions, which for other purposes are "spent" under the provision of the Act, and in the event of employment any failure to disclose such convictions could result in dismissal, or disciplinary action by the Trust.
-Any information given will be completely confidential and will be considered only in relation to an application for positions to which the Order applies.
+Applicants are, therefore, not entitled to withhold information about convictions, which for other purposes are "spent" under the provision of the Act, and in the event of

 In accordance with the Protection of Children Act 1999, Criminal Justice and Court Services Act 2000 and Care Standards Act 2000 (Part VII - Protection of Vulnerable Adults, the Trust has a legal duty to safeguard children and vulnerable adults in its care from the potential risk of associating with persons with previous convictions involving children and vulnerable adults.
-In order to carry out checks on those persons having access to children and vulnerable adults, the Trust will use the Disclosure and Barring Service (DBS).
-The Trust therefore requires all medical staff successful at interview to complete and submit a Disclosure Application Form, and any offer of employment will be subject to a satisfactory Enhanced Disclosure check being returned from the DBS.
+In order to carry out checks on those persons having access to children and vulnerable adults, the Trust will use the Criminal Records Bureau (CRB) disclosure service.
+The Trust therefore requires all medical staff successful at interview to complete and submit a Disclosure Application Form, and any offer of employment will be subject to a satisfactory Enhanced Disclosure check being returned from the CRB.